-- 1. Failure to maintain the minimum requirements in each didactic course as published in the respective course syllabus. - Failure to maintain the minimum requirements in each clinical course rotation as published in the respective course syllabus.
-The Phlebotomy course consists of three rotations: Student Lab Rotation, Clinical Rotation I, and Clinical Rotation II.
-First semester clinical courses consist of a Student Lab Rotation and a Clinical Rotation.
-Second Semester clinical courses consist of a single Clinical Rotation.
+- 1. Failure to maintain the minimum requirements in each didactic course as published in the respective course syllabus. - 2.
+Failure to maintain the minimum requirements in each clinical course as published in the respective course syllabus.

 GRADING SYSTEM: The course evaluation may consist of quizzes, unit examinations, technical evaluations, and lab practical examinations.
 The student's final grade shall include an evaluation of the professional behaviors, theoretical aspects, and the technical components, if applicable.